google/iosched-ios/README.md

 project, see the "Add Firebase to your app" section of [this document](https://firebase.google.com/docs/ios/setup).

-CocoaPods 1.4.0 and Xcode 9.2. are required.
+CocoaPods 1.4.0 and Xcode 9.2 or higher are required.

 Run `pod install` in the `Source` directory, open `IOsched.xcworkspace`, and build and run the IOsched target.